metalsmith/layouts/Readme.md

 }
 ```

-Will apply the `default.html` layout to all files, unless specified otherwise in the frontmatter.
+Will apply the `default.html` layout to all files, unless overridden in the frontmatter.

 ### directory